microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/synchronization-synchronizationjob-provision-on-demand.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-provision-users-from-azure-ad-to-third-party-applications"></a>Exemplo 1: Provisionar usuários do Azure AD para aplicativos de terceiros
+### <a name="example-1-provision-users-from-azure-ad-to-third-party-applications"></a>Exemplo 1: Provisionar usuários de Azure AD para aplicativos de terceiros

 #### <a name="request"></a>Solicitação